Whether it’s the one you are born into, or the one you create, family matters.

-To get the full health and prevention benefits of ARVs, it is important that someone with HIV stay connected to care and continue to take their medications as prescribed even if they don’t feel sick.
+To get the full health and preventive benefits of ARVs, it is important that an individual with HIV stays connected to medical care and continues to take their medications as prescribed, even if they do not feel sick.
+If you have HIV and are pregnant or planning on becoming pregnant (or have a partner who is) talk with a health care provider to determine the best health care options for yourself, your partner, and your baby.

 Finding Out a Loved One Has HIV